aposteriori-sg/tutorials/courses/20 Internet of Things/30 IoT Projects/10 Doorbell.md

 Next, use a Female-to-Male jumper wire to connect the 3v3 (top left pin) from the ESP32 to the '+' column of the breadboard on the right hand side.

-THen, use a Male-to-Male wire to connect the GND (top right pin) from the ESP32 to the '-' column on the right hand side.
+Then, use a Male-to-Male wire to connect the GND (top right pin) from the ESP32 to the '-' column on the right hand side.

 The '+' may be the outermost column or the one just next to it.
 Or there may be no markings.
 Just pick one of those 2 outermost columns as (+) and one as (-) and connect as shown.